-This five-module series provides a comprehensive approach to addressing cultural humility, bias awareness and identity development, microaggressions, privilege and allyship and change leadership for participants interested in applying intentional inclusion to their policies, programs, practices, and people.
+The third open enrollment cohort of Inclusion, Equity, and Community Building will begin in March 2020!
+This five module series (typically offered in the fall) will provide faculty, staff, and administrators an opportunity to comprehensively explore cultural humility, bias awareness and identity development, microaggressions and inclusive language, privilege and allyship, and change leadership - and apply these concepts to their policies, programs, practices, and people in their respective departments.
 The series ends with action planning and guidance from the Office of Diversity and Inclusion to sustain inclusive excellence.
 Participants who complete all five modules of the series receive a certificate.

 - Module 1: Cultural Humility and DEI Alphabet Soup: This introductory workshop explores cultural humility, self-reflection and identity, and their application to participants’ professional roles.
 The session also provides an overview of relevant social justice and diversity, equity, and inclusion terms.